The Difference Between a Conventional and Convection Oven

 When to Use a Conventional Oven There are some recipes that should always be baked in a conventional oven instead of on the convection setting.
 Angel food cakes, flans, custards, soufflés – any type of delicate recipe that could be blown about the oven shouldn’t be baked with convection.

 When to Use a Convection Oven Roasted meats, cookies, anything toasted and pies should always be cooked on the convection setting.
 Faster cook times leave you with a crispy exterior and moist interior, plus convection allows you to cook more than one dish at a time.
 Also, if your dish is covered (either with foil or a lid) you might as well cook on the convection setting.
 The lid will trap the moisture, so you don’t have to worry about your dish drying out and you can take advantage of a faster cook time.
-Have you tried baking on the convection setting?
-Which do you prefer?
-Share your advice with other members of the Sweetalk Community in the comments below.
-For more baking tips, visit Better Cooking and Baking Tips in the Sweet Community section of our website.
+For more baking tips, visit Better Cooking and Baking Tips.